 Pension Benefit Guaranty Corporation.

-Notice of intention to request extension of OMB approval of revised collections of information.
+Notice of intention to request OMB approval of modifications to currently-approved information collections.

-The Pension Benefit Guaranty Corporation (PBGC) intends to request that the Office of Management and Budget (OMB) extend approval (with modifications), under the Paperwork Reduction Act, of two collections of information under PBGC's regulation on Reportable Events and Certain Other Notification Requirements (OMB control numbers 1212-0013 and 1212-0041, expiring March 31, 2015).
-This notice Start Printed Page 3665informs the public of PBGC's intent and solicits public comment on the collections of information.
+The Pension Benefit Guaranty Corporation (PBGC) intends to request that the Office of Management and Budget (OMB) approve, under the Paperwork Reduction Act, collections of information under PBGC's regulation on Reportable Events and Certain Other Notification Requirements with modifications.
+This notice informs the public of PBGC's intent and solicits public comment on the collections of information.